Rotemrs/radosgw-admin-ux-docs-improvements/poc/README.md

 **When a developer adds a new command:**
 1. Write the CLI11 definition in C++ with a description string
+2. If needed: add to cross-cutting flag lists (`--format`, `--tenant`, etc.)
-2. Recompile
+3. Recompile
-3. `--help` updates automatically — nothing else to do for terminal help
+4. `--help` updates automatically — nothing else to do for terminal help
-4. Run `--export-tree | generate_manpage.py` — man page updates automatically
+5. Run `--export-tree | generate_manpage.py` — man page updates automatically
-5. Run `--export-tree | generate_adminguide.py` — admin guide skeleton updates
+6. Run `--export-tree | generate_adminguide.py` — admin guide skeleton updates
-6. Optionally write narrative prose for the new command
+7. Optionally write narrative prose for the new command
-7. CI enforces step 4 was done before the PR merges
+8. CI enforces step 5 was done before the PR merges

 **No separate documentation file needs to be manually maintained.
 Ever.**